Ian Robertson, Dean of Work, Ext. 3019

 Work warnings and work firings are issued on the Work Program Notice of Conduct Action form by the supervisor, Dean of Work, or his/her designee.
 A copy of the conduct action is placed in the student’s work record.
-If the student feels the action is unjust, the Dean of Work may review the case.
-If the student feels the review has not satisfactorily resolved the issue, the case may be appealed for review by the Work Program Judicial Board.
-The original appeal must be written and copies given to the issuer of the action and to the Dean of Work within two working days of the warning or firing.
+If the student feels the action is unjust, they may ask the Dean of Work to review the case.
+If the student feels the review has not satisfactorily resolved the issue, the case may be appealed to the Work Program Judicial Board.
+The student appealing must meet with the Dean of Work or their designee within two working days of the warning or firing.
 A written appeal must be submitted to the WPO within two working days of meeting with the Dean of Work or their designee.

 Work probation is a period of time during which the student may not: